VamshidharReddyR/CI-CD/CICD for Databases/CICD for Databases.md

 This repository demonstrates how to implement **CI/CD for databases** using **GitHub Actions** and **Neon**, a managed PostgreSQL platform.

-Many teams struggle with database CI/CD, especially when handling **ephemeral database environments**.
+Many teams struggle with database, especially when handling **ephemeral database environments**.
 This guide provides a solution to automate database testing in CI/CD pipelines while ensuring **cost efficiency, database stability**, and **developer isolation**.

 **Problem Statement**